alekcarnell/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 - Quickly identify the threat and all effected machines
 - Identify the pros and cons of immediately bringing those machines offline
-	- **Pros**: Immediately stop something like exfiltration or encryption
+	- **Pros**: Immediately stop something like exfiltration or ransomware encryption
 	- **Cons**: May leave us in the dark as to who attacked us and by which vector they were able to do so
 - Contain and quarantine all effected machines so that they are not connected to the network or any important resources
 - Run an autopsy on the machines and all effected files to learn more about what happened so it can be prevented in the future
 	- checks logs
 	- check file-system
 	- retrace your own activities (was this a breach or was this invited in by negligence)
+	- Reverse engineer
  - Patch and test the vulnerability

 ### Backup, Redundancy, Protection Protocols

-To ensure data is not lost due to compromise, error, or otherwise, a backup protocol will be implemented proportional to the value of the data being backed up.
+To ensure data is not lost due to compromise, error, natural disaster, or otherwise, a backup protocol will be implemented proportional to the value of the data being backed up.

 - Non-essential files can be stored on devices or user file shares on the home NAS. (to mitigate loss due to device failure, loss, breakage, etc)

 - More important files will be stored on devices or user account shares on the home NAS and be included in a routine backup to warm storage.
 From the device they will be synced to the user share and from there be backed up to a large storage device attached to the NAS.

-- A routine backup of the home NAS to another warm storage device will take place every Sunday evening, to include all essential files.
+- An automatic routine backup of the home NAS to another warm storage device will take place every Sunday evening, to include all essential files.

 - From here, all data higher up in the sensitivity hierarchy will be separated into two groups: